Last Updated on April 23, 2022 by Rei Garnet

 - Most commonly found in – United States, Spain, and Italy.

 - Average weight – 340g

-Now that I’ve given you the gist of the article, read on as I explain in more details why rabbits can eat spinach:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can eat spinach:

-Contrary to popular beliefs, spinach is safe to be given to rabbits as long as you only give it in small amounts and your rabbit is old enough to eat vegetables.
+Contrary to popular belief, spinach is safe to give to rabbits as long as you only give it in small amounts and your rabbit is old enough to eat vegetables.

-The oxalates in spinach would only be harmful to rabbits if you feed your rabbits large amounts of them for long periods of time.
+The oxalates in spinach would only be harmful to rabbits if you fed them large amounts of it for long periods of time.

-To counteract this, provide at least 3 varieties of leafy greens to your rabbit’s diet.
+To counteract this, provide at least 3 varieties of leafy greens in your rabbit’s diet.